mmplisskin/d.o.-rails-droplet-deploy/README.md

 ***
 Take note of the rails user password from the welcome banner/login screen.

-Run Updates and install important ruby dependencies that may be missing..
+Run Updates, install important ruby dependencies that may be missing and git...
 This may take a while.

 ```
 apt-get update